HOW TO UPLOAD YOUR ANDROID APP ON GOOGLE PLAY STORE

 5. Upload The App Bundles to Google Play

-You can select any of the release options like an internal test, close test, production release, and an open test.
-Click on Upload your first APK for production and select the apk that you want to upload.
+You can select any of the release options like an internal test, close test, production release, and open test.
+Click on Upload your first APK for production and select the app that you want to upload.

 Content rating is also an important factor in releasing your application.
 After adding the files press on continue and you will see a content rating page.
 You will have to answer a set of questions that will determine the content rating of your application.

 Developers need to select the countries where the app will be available.
 Google has a policy that states that the app cannot be published in all countries.